artsalliancemedia/screenwriter-online-frontend/README.md

 ## Development
 #### :collision: &nbsp; `Don not push the token to github`
 ```
-// set the NPM_AUTH_TOKEN or you can create local ignore shell file to save the token
+// set NPM_AUTH_TOKEN or you can create local ignore shell file to save the token
 export NPM_AUTH_TOKEN=*[your npm auth token]*

 // install package